SciTools/iris/docs/src/whatsnew/latest.rst

    so that a cube with lazy data awaiting a unit conversion can be pickled.
    (:issue:`4354 `, :pull:`4377`)

+#. `@pp-mo`_ fixed a bug in netcdf loading, whereby *any* rotated latlon coordinate
+   was mistakenly interpreted as a latitude, usually resulting in two 'latitude's instead of one latitude and one longitude.
+   (:issue:`4460 `, :pull:`4470`)

 💣 Incompatible Changes
 =======================